AngryBeaver/beavers-gamepad/README.md

 - I have observed that it is hard to map a gamepad identification name to the real gamepad especially if you have multiple same gamepads.
   - I hope that i can find the time to fix that somehow.

-## Addon
+## Extensions
-You can write Addons a.k.a GamepadModules.
-There will be soon a section on how to do this.
+You can write own GamepadModules or TinyUiModules.
+There will be a section on how to do this as soon as the interfaces are more established.
+Currently everything might still be in the flow.